mProjectsCode/obsidian-media-db-plugin/README.md

 Available variables that can be used in template tags are the same variables from the metadata of the note.

 I also published my own templates [here](https://github.com/mProjectsCode/obsidian-media-db-templates).

+#### Download poster images
+Allows you to automatically download the poster images for a new media, ensuring offline access.
+The images are saved as `type_title (year)` e.g. `movie_The Perfect Storm (2000)` with a user chosen save location.

 #### Metadata field customization